gwu-libraries/sfm-ui/_posts/2016-04-26-weibo-api-guide.md

 layout: article
 permalink: /posts/2016-04-26-weibo-api-guide
 title: "Weibo API Guide"
-excerpt: "A guide for programmers and researchers who intend to use Weibo's API.
-I am writing this guide to support the Social Feed Manager project."
+excerpt: "This is a guide for programmers and researchers who intend to use Weibo's API.
+Since the current [official documentation](http://open.weibo.com/wiki/%E9%A6%96%E9%A1%B5) hasn't been updated for a long time, I am writing this guide to support using [Social Feed Manager](http://go.gwu.edu/sfm) with Weibo's API."
 author: victor_tan
 tags: [weibo, API, guide, sfm]
 ---

 This is a guide for programmers and researchers who intend to use Weibo's API.
 Since the current [official documentation](http://open.weibo.com/wiki/%E9%A6%96%E9%A1%B5) hasn't been updated for a long time, I am writing this guide to support using [Social Feed Manager](http://go.gwu.edu/sfm) with Weibo's API.

 I highly recommend you ask someone with a Chinese language background if you feel stuck when following this guide.
-Please make sure you can access to Weibo websites without any problems.
-Otherwise,it will be hard to complete all the sections.
+Also make sure you can access to Weibo's websites without any problem--some organizations' firewalls block access to weibo.com.
+Otherwise, it will be hard to complete all the sections.

 ## 1. Sign Up for a Weibo Account
-The goal of this section is to get a `username` and `password` for a weibo account.If you already have one, please go to the next [section](#set-up-a-web-application).
+The goal of this section is to get a `username` and `password` for a weibo account.
+If you already have one, please go to the next [section](#set-up-a-web-application).

 ### 1.1 Access to [weibo.com](http://www.weibo.com/)
 In the United States, [weibo.com](http://www.weibo.com/) will be redirected to us.weibo.com.
 The page is as follows: